 Almond flour or blanched almond meal makes the cake fluffy.
 When combined with applesauce, this cake is moist while being oil-free!
 I've tried flourless chocolate cakes which use cocoa powder instead of almond meal and they were a bit too rich.

-Potato or corn starch as our gluten-free partial 'egg replacer'.
+Potato or corn starch as our gluten-free binder and partial 'egg replacer'.
 This gives the cake structure and prevents it from forming a large crater, which is common in vegan and non-vegan flourless chocolate cakes.
 If you're still curious why I use this ingredient, read my whole orange cake post.

 Coconut sugar, brown sugar or cane sugar.
 We don't need much of it as the apple sauce and chocolate is already sweet.